Glossary of Names and Terms Found in

 Martha Marks designed and built this site using Elegant Themes’ “Divi” and WordPress.

-The entire site, including most notably its map and blog text, is © Martha Marks, 2011-2025, all rights reserved.
+The entire site—including most notably its map, blog text, cover images, and personal photos—is © Martha Marks.
+All rights reserved.